Updated: Nov 5, 2021

 Gyms are a great place to go to exercise.
-Beside the fact they are full of equipment, they are also convenient and can help motivate you with posters, loud music and classes.
+Besides the fact they are full of equipment, they are also convenient and can help motivate you with posters, loud music and classes.
 While this is great most of the time, there are reasons to take your workout outdoors every once in a while.

 So, why should you be taking your workouts outdoors?
 Let's take a look: